How to Make an 18th Century Chemise

 I think it's obvious that the pattern is only a sketch to show you the general make-up.
 As the chemise consists only of oblong and triangular pieces and doesn't have to fit exactly, making your own is fairly straightforward.

 There are various ways of making up a chemise - this is mine.
 First I attach one underarm gusset to each of the sleeves, on one end of the side that's going to be the seam running down it.
-Then I fold the gore diagonally so that one tip points towards the elbow end, and fold the sleeve down its length.
+Then I fold the gusset diagonally so that one tip points towards the elbow end, and fold the sleeve down its length.
 That way, the side of the now triangular gusset meets the other side of the sleeve seam.
 Stitch them together and continue down the sleeve towards the elbow end.

 The sleeve ends can be made up by simply turning a hem, or by gathering/pleating them into a narrow cuff (preferable).